 The water supply agreement between the British Virgin Islands Water and Sewerage Department and our affiliate, OC-BVI, is on a month-to-month basis and could be cancelled or renegotiated on less favorable terms.
 Since the expiration of the initial term of their bulk water supply agreement in May 1999, OC-BVI has supplied water to the British Virgin Islands Water and Sewerage Department under what it considers to be a month-to-month supply arrangement.
 Under this arrangement, the British Virgin Islands government could cease purchasing water from OC-BVI at any time.
 OC-BVI has made attempts in the past to negotiate a new water supply agreement.
-OC-BVI has submitted a proposal to the Ministry of Communications and Works of the BVI Government (the Ministry) to continue to supply water from the Baughers Bay plant.
+OC-BVI has submitted a proposal to the Ministry of Communications and Works of the BVI Government (the Ministry ) to continue to supply water from the Baughers Bay plant.
 The Ministry has continued discussions with OC-BVI regarding a new contract but has not formally responded to OC-BVI s proposal.
-As of June 30, 2007 OC-BVI s accounts receivable from the Ministry, relating primarily to water sales for the six months ended June 30, 2007, totaled approximately \$4.3 million.
+As of September 30, 2007, OC-BVI s accounts receivable from the Ministry, relating primarily to water sales for the nine months ended September 30, 2007, totaled approximately \$5.6 million.
 These accounts receivable represent amounts billed at the contract prices in effect before the Ministry asserted its purported right of ownership of the plant.
 In 2007, the Ministry communicated that until such time as a new agreement is reached on the ownership of the plant and the price for the water produced by the plant, the Ministry will only pay that amount of these accounts receivables and any future billings that the Ministry purports constitutes OC-BVI s costs of producing the water.
-At their proposed interim price the Ministry would pay only approximately 40% of the amounts billed by OC-BVI pending a new agreement.
+At their proposed interim price, the Ministry would pay only approximately 40% of the amounts billed by OC-BVI pending a new agreement.
 OC-BVI has responded to the Ministry that the amount the Ministry proposes to pay is significantly less than OC-BVI s production costs.
-OC-BVI s on-going operations are dependent upon the collection of its accounts receivable.
-Should significant accounts receivable continue to remain outstanding OC-BVI may be required to take actions, such as temporarily ceasing to supply water to the Ministry or initiating legal collection proceedings, that could further complicate the negotiations for a new contract.
+Payments made by the Ministry to OC-BVI since its assumption of this reduced price have been sporadic and as of September 30, 2007 OC-BVI has received payment for less than 27% of the amounts it billed the Ministry for the months January 2007 through September 2007.
+As a result of the reduced payments made by the Ministry, OC-BVI is presently experiencing liquidity problems.
+Towards the end of the three months ended September 30, 2007, OC-BVI initiated various measures to reduce its cash outflows including, but not limited to, deferring major equipment repairs and maintenance, personnel layoffs and deferring payments to key third party suppliers.
+However, these measures constitute only a short-term solution and will in all likelihood eventually have a detrimental effect on plant production and reliability.
+OC-BVI s on-going operations are dependent upon the collection of its accounts receivable and should significant accounts receivable continue to remain outstanding OC-BVI may not have sufficient funds to keep producing water.
+Ultimately, OC-BVI may be required to initiate legal collection proceedings if the Ministry continues its current accounts receivable payment practices.